 For Messrs.
-Ziegler, Moriarty, Peyree, and Salvage a "Change of Control" means: (i) the acquisition by any individual, entity or group, other than LendingTree, of beneficial ownership of equity securities of LendingTree representing fifty percent or more of the total voting power of all of LendingTree's then outstanding voting securities; (ii) individuals who, as of the approval date of the 2008 Stock Plan, constitute the Board of Directors (the "Incumbent Directors") cease for any reason to constitute at least a majority of the Board of Directors of LendingTree; provided, however, that any individual becoming a director subsequent to the approval date of the 2008 Stock Plan, whose election, or nomination for election by the LendingTree's stockholders, was approved by a vote of at least a majority of the Incumbent Directors at such time shall become an Incumbent Director, but excluding any such individual whose initial assumption of office occurs as a result of an actual or threatened election contest with respect to the election or removal of directors or other actual or threatened solicitation of proxies or consents by or on behalf of a person other than the Board of Directors, (iii) a reorganization, merger, consolidation, sale or other disposition of all or substantially all of the assets of the LendingTree, the purchase of assets or stock of another entity or other similar corporate transaction (a "Business Combination"), in each case, unless immediately following such Business Combination, (A) more than fifty percent of the resulting voting power resides in outstanding voting securities retained by the LendingTree stockholders in the Business Combination on account of outstanding voting securities, and (B) at least a majority of the members of the Board of Directors of the entity resulting from such Business Combination were Incumbent Directors at the time of the initial agreement, or action of the Board of Directors, providing for such Business Combination, or (iv) consummation of a complete liquidation
+Ziegler, Moriarty, Peyree, and Salvage a "Change of Control" means: (i) the acquisition by any individual, entity or group, other than LendingTree, of beneficial ownership of equity securities of LendingTree representing fifty percent or more of the total voting power of all of LendingTree's then outstanding voting securities; (ii) individuals who, as of the approval date of the 2008 Stock Plan, constitute the Board of Directors (the "Incumbent Directors") cease for any reason to constitute at least a majority of the Board of Directors of LendingTree; provided, however, that any individual becoming a director subsequent to the approval date of the 2008 Stock Plan, whose election, or nomination for election by the LendingTree's stockholders, was approved by a vote of at least a majority of the Incumbent Director, but excluding any such individual whose initial assumption of office occurs as a result of an actual or threatened election contest with respect to the election or removal of directors or other actual or threatened solicitation of proxies or consents by or on behalf of a person other than the Board of Directors, (iii) a reorganization, merger, consolidation, sale or other disposition of all or substantially all of the assets of the LendingTree, the purchase of assets or stock of another entity or other similar corporate transaction (a "Business Combination"), in each case, unless immediately following such Business Combination, (A) more than fifty percent of the resulting voting power resides in outstanding voting securities retained by the LendingTree stockholders in the Business Combination on account of outstanding voting securities, and (B) at least a majority of the members of the Board of Directors of the entity resulting from such Business Combination or dissolution of LendingTree.